NLNOG/ring-web/content/post/10-years-of-nlnog-ring.md

 The NLNOG RING is a “looking glass on steroids”.
 Participants join the project by making a (virtual) server available, hosted inside their own network.
 In return they gain access to their own shell account on all the machines provided by all other participating networks.

 Right from the start we were conscious of the fact that we would have to manage a potentially large number of systems with a small group of volunteers.
-To do this in a time-efficient matter we deployed [Puppet](https://puppet.com/) on all provided systems.
+To do this in a time-efficient manner we deployed [Puppet](https://puppet.com/) on all provided systems.
-This allowed us to install software tools and configure users in a centralized matter.
+This allowed us to install software tools and configure users in a centralized manner.
 To further limit the scope of work we decided to support only a single operating system: [Ubuntu LTS](https://ubuntu.com/blog/what-is-an-ubuntu-lts-release).
 For security we did not want to rely on passwords.
 All user access is controlled through SSH keys and there is no superuser access for any of the participants.